 A great way to grow this species is by attaching its rhizome to driftwood, rocks, or even an aquarium decoration, so look out for a nice fish-safe piece to use for this purpose.

 This variety also grows well when rooted, as long as you keep the rhizome uncovered.
-The roots will hold well in a fine medium like sand, although a nutrient-rich medium like an aquarium soil will help these plants grow stronger.
+The root system will hold well in a fine medium like sand, although a nutrient-rich medium like an aquarium soil will help these plants grow stronger.

 Although they are very slow-growing plants, Anubias nana propagation is easy, even for aquarists with low experience levels.
 To create new plants, one simply has to divide a mature rhizome.
 The rhizome is easy to spot, it’s the stem-like structure that the roots grow from.